Article

 How fake utility bills can negatively impact a bank or lender

 False documents intentionally mislead banks or lenders into releasing funds or making loans they wouldn’t have if presented with facts.
+Fraudsters often present fake utility bills as legitimate invoices, sometimes appearing to be from a company's official records, and these documents may show as if they have been paid to further deceive institutions.

-Fraud—on the bank or lender’s part—might involve creating new, forged documents to proceed with loan approvals or abetting a crime by turning a blind eye to fraudulent activities perpetrated through using fake utility bills and other documents.
+Fraud, on the bank or lender’s part, might involve creating new, forged documents to proceed with loan approvals or abetting a crime by turning a blind eye to fraudulent activities perpetrated through using fake utility bills and other documents.

 Some penalties for such fraud include: